Data Model

 of an Artefact, some Metadata and an extension specific

 Payload (see Fig. 1).
-The model is defined in the odg.model
+The model is defined in the odg.model module of

 the delivery-service (ref).